Bun Lai: Career

 In 2001, Bun Lai initiated the removal from the menu of seafood that was caught or farmed in a way that was detrimental to the long term well-being of the harvested species or its habitats.
 Bun Lai is credited as the first chef in the world to implement a sustainable seafood paradigm to the cuisine of sushi.
 The sweet potato sushi roll, which Bun Lai created in 1995 at Miya's, is the California Roll of plant-based sushi.
 Today it can be found on sushi menus throughout the country.
 The use of brown rice — instead of white rice — and other whole grains for sushi, is also a Bun Lai innovation, which today is emulated throughout the world of sushi.

-Chef Bun Lai preparing his wabisabi roll made from Alaskan sockeye and wild grape leaves he foraged himself.

 Chef Bun Lai created the first menu dedicated to the idea of using invasive species at Miya's in 2005, during which time half the menus invasive species offerings were conceptual because invasive species were not yet commercially available.
 The menu featured locally caught invasive species such as Asian shore crabs and European green crabs.
 The invasive species menu was created in order to take pressure off of popular over-fished species by utilizing ones, instead, that are abundant but ecologically destructive.

 Today, Miya's offers a plethora of invasive species such as Chesapeake blue catfish, Florida lionfish, Kentucky silver carp, Georgia cannonball jellyfish, and invasive edible plants such as Connecticut Japanese knotweed and Autumn olive.
 In 2013, Bun Lai's use of cicadas in sushi was satirized by Saturday Night Live, though in 2021 the New York Times praised his use of the insects as part of his mission "to encourage diners to eat in an environmentally conscious way."

 Bun Lai is the former Director of Nutrition for a non-for-profit that serves low income diabetics."

 Chef Bun Lai and conservation biologist, Dr. Joe Roman, hunting for invasive Asian shore crabs in Connecticut.

 Bun Lai has authored papers which were published in Scientific American, Harvard Design Magazine, and The Hill (see "Publications" below).
 He has spoken at the White House, the Harvard School of Public Health, the American Fisheries Society, the World Wildlife Fund, and the National Geographic Society.